 After graduation the Morginskys were called to Denver CO and relocated in 2011.
 Shortly after moving to Denver to serve as an Assistant Pastor with a trajectory towards church-planting the Morginskys felt Jesus drawing them towards the Whittier neighborhood in Northeast Denver where they have lived since 2013.
 They saw the beautiful vibrancy and eclectic human makeup of the neighborhood, which was simultaneously shot through with division along lines of race, class, and generation.
 The Morginsky's feIt that it is divided communities which most need the reconciling power of Jesus to make them whole.

-Matt and Sharon love being active in the community, having people over for dinner, going on adventurous hikes and keeping up with their four brainy and active children; Maggie, Abraham, Frankie, and Rivka.
+Matt and Sharon love being active in the community, having people over for dinner, going on adventurous hikes and keeping up with their four brainy and active children; Maggie, Abraham, Frankie, Rivka, and Sojunouer.

 Susie Molina, Worship Leader